LonelyCpp/LonelyCpp.github.io/pages/rn_youtube.md

 };
 ```

 This function iterates through the videoList and checks if the video was watched to completion.

-Using the result of this function, we can calculate progress when the modal visibility changes. (since the modal has the actual video player)
+Using the result of this function, we can calculate progress when the modal visibility changes. (since the modal has the actual video player).

 ```javascript
 const [progress, setProgress] = useState(0);